Dissociative Identity Disorder: Contemporary Look at a Classic Mystery

 "It's a big white spotlight.
 Everybody stands around it, watching or sleeping in their beds.
 And whoever steps on the spot is out in the world...
 'Whoever is on the spot holds the consciousness.'"

-A multiple named Cassandra who was interviewed at the First International Conference on Multiple Personality/Dissociative States revealed a similar range of personalities.
+A woman with DID named Cassandra who was interviewed at the First International Conference on Multiple Personality/Dissociative States revealed a similar range of personalities.
 Several of her alters (she claims to have more the 180 personalities or fragments in all) spoke openly about their experiences and abilities.

 - Larry is an adult male who sits on what Cassandra calls her Inner Council, whose purpose is to provide guidance and moral direction for the "family."
 As are several other members of the Council, Larry is an American Indian.
 Thoughtful and direct, he has a strong masculine face and manner and will not enter the body if Cassandra is wearing characteristic feminine attire.
 Larry is responsible for protecting the body from physical harm, a function he fulfills even when he is not in control of the body by virtue of being co-conscious.